-Utilizing clear aligner technology, home alignment systems have become a convenient and affordable treatment method for mild cases of overjet.
-Keep reading and you’ll learn more about how home aligners work, a few of the best providers on the market, and some alternate treatment routes in case home teeth alignment isn’t right for you.
+Companies that deliver clear aligner treatment directly to your home have become a convenient and affordable option for mild cases of overjet.
+Keep reading to learn more about how home aligners work, a few of the best providers on the market, and some alternatives in case home teeth alignment isn’t right for you.

 Table of Contents

 Overjet is a type of bite misalignment that represents an excessive protrusion of your upper front teeth.
 Overjet doesn’t present any immediate medical issues, but because it alters your bite, it can cause uneven enamel wear and lead to tooth and gum decay down the road.
 Not to mention, having an overjet might make you feel less comfortable with your smile.